NxPKG/khulnasoft-docs/content/fundamentals/account-and-billing/account-billing/change-plan.md

 {{</tab>}}
 {{<tab label="api" no-code="true">}}

-To change the Cloudflare plan for a domain using the API, first send a [`GET`](/api/operations/zone-rate-plan-list-available-plans) request to review available subscriptions.
+To change the Khulnasoft plan for a domain using the API, first send a [`GET`](/api/operations/zone-rate-plan-list-available-plans) request to review available subscriptions.

 Then, send a [`PUT`](/api/operations/zone-subscription-update-zone-subscription) request with your desired plan type in the `rate_plan` object.